SPollardMS/OfficeDocs-Exchange/Exchange/ExchangeServer/recipients/mail-users.md

 - In the Exchange Management Shell, use the **Get-User** and **Get-MailUser** cmdlets to verify the changes.
 One advantage of using the Exchange Management Shell is that you can view multiple properties for multiple mail contacts.

   ```
-  Get-MailUser | Fl Name,CustomAttribute1
+  Get-MailUser | Format-List Name,CustomAttribute1
   ```

     In the example above where the Company property was set to Contoso for all mail contacts, run the following command to verify the changes:

   ```
-  Get-User -ResultSize unlimited -Filter {(RecipientTypeDetails -eq 'mailuser')} | FL Name,Company
+  Get-User -ResultSize unlimited -Filter {(RecipientTypeDetails -eq 'mailuser')} | Format-List Name,Company
   ```

     In the example above where all mail users had the CustomAttribute1 property set to ContosoEmployee, run the following command to verify the changes.

   ```
-  Get-MailUser | Fl Name,CustomAttribute1
+  Get-MailUser | Format-List Name,CustomAttribute1
   ```

-### Bulk edit mail users
+## Bulk edit mail users

 You can also use the EAC to change selected properties for multiple mail users.
 When you select two or more mail users from the contacts list in the EAC, the properties that can be bulk edited are displayed in the Details pane.
 When you change one of these properties, the change is applied to all selected recipients.

 When you bulk edit mail users, you can change the following property areas:

-- **Contact Information** Change shared properties such as street, postal code, and city name.
+- **Contact Information**: Change shared properties such as street, postal code, and city name.

-- **Organization** Change shared properties such as department name, company name, and the manager that the selected mail contacts or mail users report to.
+- **Organization**: Change shared properties such as department name, company name, and the manager that the selected mail contacts or mail users report to.

-#### Use the EAC to bulk edit mail users
+### Use the EAC to bulk edit mail users
 <a name="bulkedit"> </a>

-1. In the EAC, navigate to **Recipients** > **Contacts**.
+1. In the EAC, navigate to **Recipients** \> **Contacts**.

 2. In the list of contacts, select two or more mail users.
 You can't bulk edit a combination of mail contacts and mail users.

-    > [!TIP]
-    > You can select multiple adjacent mail users by holding down the Shift key and clicking the first mail user, and then clicking the last mail user you want to edit.
+    **Note**: You can select multiple adjacent mail users by holding down the Shift key and clicking the first mail user, and then clicking the last mail user you want to edit.
 You can also select multiple mail users by holding down the Ctrl key and clicking each one that you want to edit.

 3. In the Details pane, under **Bulk Edit**, click **Update** under **Contact Information** or **Organization**.

 4. Make the changes on the properties page and then save your changes.

-#### How do you know this worked?
+### How do you know this worked?
 <a name="bulkedit"> </a>

 To verify that you've successfully bulk edited mail users, do one of the following: